SamSam9090/syrianarchive-http/Pages/tools_methods/methodology/index.md

 ---
 # Research Methodology - Syrian Archive

-This page provides an overview of the methodology used by the Syrian Archive in carrying out it's work.
-The methodology section will be broken into the following sub-sections:
+This page provides an overview of the Digital Evidence Workflow methodology used by the Syrian Archive in carrying out its work.
+The methodology section contains the following elements:

 A) Identification, collection and secure preservation methodology;
 B) Initial verification methodology;